 Most of the work in this section focused on learning exact abstractions.
-That is, they try to reduce the problem in such a way that the resulting latent representation still makes the problem an MDP.
-This can be difficult to ensure, especially in Deep RL, so it is likely that the resulting representation is actually an approximate abstraction.
-Since most work does not acknowledge this, they do not consider the resulting perceptual aliasing, and algorithms can experience the problem illustrated by [56]: when states are grouped together that have a different number of visitations this can lead to suboptimal policies.
+They try to reduce the problem so that the resulting latent representation still makes the problem an MDP.
+This can be difficult to ensure, especially in Deep RL, so it is likely that the resulting representation is an approximate abstraction.
+Since most work does not acknowledge this, they do not consider the resulting perceptual aliasing, and algorithms can experience the problem illustrated by [57]: when states with a different number of visitations are grouped, this can lead to suboptimal policies.
 When this is not taken into account, this can lead an agent to be stuck in a suboptimal loop.